andylokandy/prom-scopedb-adaptor/README.md

      max_samples_per_send: 10000
 ```

-ClickHouse prefers fewer writes with more samples per write.
+It prefers fewer writes with more samples per write.
 Above a certain
 rate you may need to adjust Prometheus `capacity` and
 `max_samples_per_send` as per [Prometheus Remote Write Tuning](https://prometheus.io/docs/practices/remote_write/) if you see "Too many parts" errors or `prometheus_remote_storage_samples_pending` keeps growing.